Having high levels of productivity are important when you are trying to reach goals at work. As well as staying focused on those goals.

 Regardless of what you decide to listen to for focus, whether it be your favorite songs or some soothing white noise, you will need to wear a pair of comfortable headphones.

 You should also find a pair of headphones that properly fit.
-Stopping to adjust your headphones or the headphone cords can be just as distracting, if not worse, than the background noises you are trying to block out in the first place.
-Fussing over your headphones is bound to decrease your focus and therefore your productivity so be sure to find a comfortable and suitable pair of headphones.
+Stopping to adjust your headphones or the headphone cords can be just as distracting.
+If not worse, than the background noises you are trying to block out in the first place.
+Fussing over your headphones is bound to decrease your focus and therefore your productivity so is sure to find a comfortable and suitable pair of headphones.

 Have you recently started to use sound as a way to increase your productivity?
 What sounds do you find help you the most?